Metaboss

 where <CANDY_MACHINE_ID> is the candy machine id retrieved from the cache file.

-- owner wallet -- the holder of the token
+• owner -- the address of the holder of the token

-- associated token account -- the token account the NFT is stored at
+• ata -- the associated token address the NFT is stored at

-- mint account -- the token mint account for the NFT
+• mint -- the token mint address for the NFT

-- metadata account -- the metadata account decorating the mint account that defines the NFT
+• metadata-- the address of the metadata decorating the mint account that defines the NFT

 Example file: